 This test was performed on a much larger lake in windy conditions, causing small waves and overall much more turbulent conditions.

-Our Stability metric ranked on par with Glide Performance, also accounting for 30 percent of the overall score.
 Once again, we conducted a trio of tests to ascertain which boards were the most stable and which ones would dump us in the water at the smallest wave — something we learned much to our chagrin.

 The first test was rough water handling.
 We had a panel of moderate to experienced paddlers take out the boards in rough and windy conditions and provide their opinions.
 The panel took all of the boards out on the same day and cycled through them, to get the best side-by-side comparison possible.
 Conditions were rough enough that more than one tester ended up taking an unexpected dip due to a surprise wave, wake, or gust of wind.